-- This community encompasses a large population of Seventh-day Adventist.
-They follow a “biblical” diet which focuses on grains, fruits, nuts, seeds and vegetables.
+- This community encompasses a large population of Seventh-day Adventists.
+They follow a “biblical” diet that focuses on grains, fruits, nuts, seeds, and vegetables.
 Most drink mainly water, herbal teas, and other natural drinks.
 Actually, 60% of their diets consist of vegetables and fruits while 12% is from legumes and soy.
-They shun eating “unclean” foods like shell fish and pork.
-They consume less than 4% meat and poultry. in their total diet Furthermore, they consume a very low amount of sugar, salt and processed food.
+They shun eating “unclean” foods like shellfish and pork.
+They consume less than 4% meat and poultry.
+In their total diet Furthermore, they consume a very low amount of sugar, salt, and processed food.

 Okinawa, Tokyo Island:

-- About 34 centenarians per 100,000 people live in Okinawa, the home of the living longest women in the world.
-In fact, many people in this community remain active into their 80’s and 90’s.
+- About 34 centenarians per 100,000 people live in Okinawa, the home of the living longest woman in the world.
+In fact, many people in this community remain active into their 80s and 90s.

-What is the diet of this world longest living people?
+What is the diet of this world’s longest-living people?
 It consists mostly of sweet potatoes.
 32% of their diet features vegetables with sweet potatoes as the most prominent.
-An excellent source of carotene and Vitamin A, sweet potatoes utilizes this powerful antioxidant source.
+An excellent source of carotene and Vitamin A, sweet potatoes utilize this powerful antioxidant source.
 It helps retard the aging process and fights free radical damage.
-In addition to Vitamin A, sweet potatoes provide a source of Vitamin C, potassium, copper, manganese, niacin and the B vitamins.
+In addition to Vitamin A, sweet potatoes provide a source of Vitamin C, potassium, copper, manganese, niacin, and the B vitamins.

 In addition to sweet potatoes, grains and beans constitute 23% and 16% respectively of their diet.
-Less than 15% of their meal emanate from meat, fish and egg.
-Animal products originally provided less than 2% prior to the introduction of Western lifestyle into the community after the 2nd World War.
-This increase resulted in the doubling of the rate of breast, lung and colon cancer in the community.
+Less than 15% of their meal emanate from meat, fish, and egg.
+Animal products originally provided less than 2% prior to the introduction of the Western lifestyle into the community after the 2nd World War.
+This increase resulted in the doubling of the rate of breast, lung, and colon cancer in the community.
 While other factors may contribute, diet clearly strongly affects health.

-In this community, 47% of their diets consist of whole grains like barley, oats and brown rice.
+In this community, 47% of their diets consist of whole grains like barley, oats, and brown rice.
 Barley provides a rich source of manganese.
 This element helps guard against and treat depression and anxiety.
 Manganese also promotes skin integrity and bone production.
 Also, it helps control blood sugar levels.
 Furthermore, it is an antioxidant that protects against free radical damage.
-Manganese also protects against aging, asthma, cancer and atherosclerosis, and lowers blood cholesterol.
+Manganese also protects against aging, asthma, cancer, and atherosclerosis, and lowers blood cholesterol.
 Sardinians consume beans and peas frequently.
-However, fish, meat and poultry constitutes only less than 5% of their diet.
+However, fish, meat, and poultry constitute only less than 5% of their diet.

 The China Study, a Surprise for a Vegan Diet for Longevity

 The China Study compared the different diets and living styles across different regions of China.
 It then drew a relationship between diet and disease.
-The authors concluded that eating animal protein leads to the high rates of heart disease, cancer, and many other Western world afflictions.
+The authors concluded that eating animal protein leads to high rates of heart disease, cancer, and many other Western world afflictions.
 They provided evidence to show that dairy is as bad, and in some cases worse than meat.
-They therefore advocate a vegan diet.
+They, therefore, advocate a vegan diet.

 The China study concluded that a vegan diet provided the best health benefits overall.
 However, they did not set out to prove that.
 In fact, the findings surprised the researchers, one of whom was raised on a dairy farm.

-Dr Fuhrman Studies connected greater intake of colorful fruits and vegetables to longer life.
+Dr. Fuhrman’s Studies connected greater intake of colorful fruits and vegetables to a longer life.
 The studies reported that a carotenoid-rich diet will result in the likelihood of longer telomeres (DNA sequences at the end of chromosomes).
 Carotenoids are a group of pigments responsible for the rich color in many fruits and vegetables.

-The length of telomeres also associates with aging.
+The length of telomeres is also associated with aging.
 The shorter the telomere length, the faster the aging of the cells.
 A number of studies have revealed a healthy lifestyle and diet as directly connected to longer telomeres.
 Data analyzed from 3660 U.S. adults in one study showed significant results.
-The groups of serum carotenoids and leukocyte with the highest alpha-carotene, beta-carotene and beta-cryptoxanthin levels showed a 5-8% longer telomeres than the rest of the group with lower level of each carotenoid.1
+The groups of serum carotenoids and leukocytes with the highest alpha-carotene, beta-carotene and beta-cryptoxanthin levels showed 5-8% longer telomeres than the rest of the group with lower level of each carotenoid.1

 As each cell of the body divides, the length of the telomere shortens.
 This ultimately leads to a state of senescence, where the cell is no longer able to divide.
 The enzyme telomerase aids in slowing the aging process by regenerating telomeres.
 Additionally, studies show that lifestyle and environmental factors affect the activity of the enzyme telomerase. ,